ladybug-tools/dragonfly-primer/text/components/Window_Opening.md

 ![](../../images/icons/Window_Opening.png) - [[source code]](https://github.com/ladybug-tools/dragonfly-grasshopper/blob/master/dragonfly_grasshopper/src//DF%20Window%20Opening.py)

-Define the window opening properties for all apertures of a Dragonfly Building, Story or Room2D.
+Define the window opening properties for all apertures of a Dragonfly Building, Story, Room2D or Model.

 #### Inputs
 * ##### df_objs [Required]
 Dragonfly Buildings, Stories or Room2Ds to which window ventilation opening properties will be assigned.
 Note that this component assigns such properties to all Outdoor Apertures on the rooms.
+This can also be an entire Dragonfly Model.
 * ##### vent_cntrl [Required]
 A Ventilation Control object from the "HB Ventilation Control" component, which dictates the opening behaviour of the Room's apertures.
 * ##### fract_area_oper